twhjames/ip/README.md

-### Helix Chatbot: Your Personal Task Manager
+### helix.Helix Chatbot: Your Personal Task Manager

-Helix is a simple, intuitive, and interactive chatbot designed to help you manage your tasks efficiently.
-Whether you're adding to-dos, setting deadlines, or planning events, Helix is here to assist you every step of the way.
+helix.Helix is a simple, intuitive, and interactive chatbot designed to help you manage your tasks efficiently.
+Whether you're adding to-dos, setting deadlines, or planning events, helix.Helix is here to assist you every step of the way.

 ---

 ## Features

 1. **Task Management**:
-   - Add tasks to your task list (To-Dos, Deadlines, Events).
+   - Add tasks to your helix.task list (To-Dos, Deadlines, Events).
    - Mark tasks as completed or unmark them.
    - Delete tasks when no longer needed.